Ahmedmagdy1999/King-County-House-Sales-Analysis---Tableau-Dashboard/README.md

 ## Tools & Technologies Used

-Power BI – For data visualization and dashboard creation
+Tableau** – Data visualization & dashboard building

 Excel – For initial data exploration

-SQL – For data cleaning and transformation (if applicable)

 GitHub – For version control and project sharing